Employees working on a construction site are exposed to many risks for work-related injuries.

 - Defective equipment or wrong decisions resulting in the leak or spillage of deadly or harmful chemicals.

-- Collapse of ditches due to poorly-constructed ditch walls.
+- The collapse of ditches due to poorly-constructed ditch walls.

 Product Liability Lawsuits